kacperfaber/Spencer.NET/README.md

 <br>
 If you want dynamically choose constructor you would to use,
 <br>
-i providing functionality to find constructor by given parameters.
+i'm providing functionality to find constructor by given parameters.
 <br>
 Lets see the sample... :>